The MUSE Target Chamber Post Veto: Detector Design

-The WLS readout uses two 0.8 mm-diameter, 90 cm-long BFC91 Saint-Gobain WLS fibers to transport light outside the target chamber.
-The small (1 to 2~cm) bending radius of the fibers gives them sufficient flexibility to be routed inside the target chamber.
-Light from the fibers is brought through the chamber flange by two 5.5~mm-diameter, 8.2~mm-long feedthroughs (Fig.~\ref{Feedthrough}, left) made of GS-type acrylic plexiglass that were fabricated at PSI.
-Both WLS fibers for each TCPV paddle were glued into the same feedthrough using Eljen Technology EJ-500 two-component optical cement.
-The feedthroughs and optical fibers were polished to ensure optimal light transmission before being cast into the target-chamber flange with Loctite Stycast 2850 FT black epoxy.
-Custom-made PCBs were equipped with one Hamamatsu S13360-50PE SiPM per fiber for readout.
-For installation, the SiPMs were glued to the WLS-fiber feedthroughs and their connections were then soldered to the flange-mounted PCBs.
+The TCPV detectors are not directly attached to the chamber posts, because the posts distort under vacuum.
+Rather, the TCPV scintillator paddles are affixed to a separate frame mounted inside the vacuum chamber.
+Custom printed circuit boards (PCBs) maintain the positions of the SiPMs on the frame.
+All connector pads on the PCBs are sealed with epoxy to inhibit voltage spikes that might induce sparking.
+SiPM signals are transmitted out of the target chamber by LEMO cables that are routed through feedthroughs\footnote{SWH.00.250.CTMV} (depicted in Fig.~\ref{fig:Feedthrough}) located on a flange.
+Because LEMO cables' plastic insulation outgasses in vacuum, the outer insulation has been removed.

-The readout assemblies were made light-tight using the same Loctite Stycast 2850 FT black epoxy used to cast the feedthroughs in the flange.
-To minimize light-leakage around the chamber-flange PCBs, an aluminum frame, shown in Fig.~\ref{Feedthrough_PCB} right, was installed.
-Signals from all six channels, the two WLS fibers and 4 in-chamber SiPPM channels, are transmitted from the chamber flange to amplifiers, described in Sec.~\ref{subsec:Amplifiers}, using additional LEMO connectors.
+The WLS readout uses two 0.8 mm-diameter, 90 cm-long WLS fibers to transport light outside the chamber.
+Light from the fibers is brought through the chamber flange by two 5.5 mm-diameter, 8.2 mm-long feedthroughs\footnote{GS-type acrylic plexiglass that were fabricated at PSI} (Fig.~\ref{fig:Feedthrough}, left).
+Both WLS fibers from a TCPV paddle are glued into the same feedthrough using optical cement\footnote{Eljen Technology EJ-500}.
+The feedthroughs and optical fibers were polished for optimal light transmission before being cast into the target-chamber flange with black epoxy\footnote{Loctite Stycast 2850 FT}.
+The PCBs for the fibers are equipped with one SiPM\footnote{Hamamatsu S13360-50PE} per fiber for readout.
+WLS SiPMs are glued to the WLS-fiber feedthroughs and their connections are soldered to the PCBs mounted on the flange.
+The feedthroughs were tested under vacuum, and no leaks were found up to the pump's maximum 5.22 $\times$ 10$^{-5}$ mbar vacuum-sensitivity level.

-The three photos of Fig.~\ref{Wrapping} depict the procedure used to wrap the plastic scintillators so they would be optically sealed.
-The paddles were first wrapped with 15 $\mu m$-thick aluminum foil that was crinkled to improve signal reflection and then wrapped with pinhole-free, black 45 $\mu m$-thick Tedlar foil.
-After the paddles were sealed, the WLS fibers, seen in Fig.~\ref{Wrapping} right, were also enclosed in black tubing.
+The readout assemblies were made light-tight with the same black epoxy used to cast the flange feedthroughs.
+To minimize light-leakage around the chamber-flange PCBs, an aluminum frame, shown in Fig.~\ref{fig:Feedthrough_PCB}, right, was installed.
+To ensure an optical seal, the paddles were first wrapped with 15 $\mu$m-thick aluminum foil that was crinkled to improve signal reflection and then wrapped with pinhole-free black, 45 $\mu$m-thick Tedlar foil.
+After the paddles were sealed, the WLS fibers were also enclosed in black tubing, as shown in Fig.~\ref{fig:Wrapping}.